 Start with a pick-up from Cape Town International Airport or your Cape Town region accommodation with an included airport or welcome transfer service.

 Of course, if you’re keen to start adventuring straight away, a wide variety of activities can be pre-arranged.
+Please contact us in advance to book these optonal activities for you.
 Imagine an optional heli-flip or paragliding outing over Cape Town; a scenic hike up Table Mountain or a hop-on-hop-off City Sightseeing bus adventure.
 There's so much to see and do, from horse riding to shark cage diving, so if you have any spontaneous requests, just ask.

 Please note that your arrival time in Cape Town today will determine the activities that can be done.
 During the booking process, you can inform us what you have in mind for the day (we will suggest activities too) to ensure that it is booked in advance.
 As this day is at your leisure, all transport except for the airport transfer service will be at your own expense.